top of page

 Safe Behaviour

-The church will observe codes of behaviour that ensure that all children and young people are shown the respect that is due to them.
+The church will observe codes of behaviour below that ensure that all children and young people are shown the respect that is due to them.

 Respecting Children and Young People